-More details on proposed construction techniques and mitigations can be found here: https://example.co.uk/. https://example.co.uk/.
+More details on proposed construction techniques and mitigations can be found here: hampshire-wtwrp-2022-consultation-brochure.pdf (southernwater.co.uk).

-As part of the Development Consent Order (DCO)6 process, technical specialists undertaking the Preliminary Environmental Information Report and Environmental Statement downstream will inform the scheme development.
+As part of the Development Consent Order (DCO) process, technical specialists undertaking the Preliminary Environmental Information Report and Environmental Statement downstream will inform the scheme development.
 Initially areas for avoidance will be highlighted, followed by understanding of the mitigation that may be required for areas where avoidance is not practicable.
 Following this, further regulatory impact assessments will be undertaken to inform the ultimate specific mitigation needs to be for those impacts.